 Although one of the specialties of this blog is disability, I make a point to limit the number of stories from parents of disabled children that I publish.

-The narratives around disability are currently oversaturated with the perspective of able-bodied parents who-- while loving-- can contribute to the societal view that disabled people are a burden, are not autonomous, and are not capable of telling their own stories.
+The narratives around disability are currently oversaturated with the perspective of able-bodied parents who– while loving– can contribute to the societal view that disabled people are resource-draining, disempowered, and not capable of telling their own stories.
 For more information about the issues behind writing about your disabled children, please check out this article by disability activist Carly Findlay and this piece by disabled mom of a disabled kid, Meriah Nichols.

 In the event that I choose to publish a special piece about the parent of a disabled child, please avoid any specific identifying information (ie: real name, height, weight, specific city they live in) and please get explicit permission from your children to share their stories.
 If you’re uncomfortable reading your article to your child, then I won’t publish it.

 Language is always evolving, especially within the context of social justice, but one front that mainstream activists have lagged behind on is eliminating ableist language.
 Phrases like, “It fell on deaf ears,” or “they turned a blind eye,” or “you can’t fix stupid” utilize diagnosable involuntary disabilities to express ignorance, neglect, and malice.